9/11: The Twin Towers: Harry Ramos and Hong Zhu

 Harry Ramos and Hong Zhu were two workers from May Davis on the 87th floor when Flight 11 hit.
 While Ramos and a few other co-workers decided to evacuate, Zhu opted to stay in his office and wait for instructions.
 He eventually gives up by 9:00 am and chooses to evacuate.
 He meets up with Ramos around the 59th floor along with another stockbroker named Victor Wald, who made it down 24 flights above from around the 83rd floor.
 On the 52nd floor, Zhu volunteers to try an elevator to speed up the evacuation.
-It works, but only goes down to the 44th floor sky lobby.
+It works but only goes down to the 44th floor sky lobby.
 Once they reach the Sky Lobby, Zhu and Ramos learn from passing firemen that the Pentagon got hit and that the day's events are all part of a terrorist attack.
 Wald calls a random woman and tells her to pass a message on to his wife, Rebecca, telling her that he's okay.
 When he learns about the Pentagon attack, Wald theorizes that Al Qaeda is behind the attacks.
 Firemen escort Zhu, Ramos, and Wald to another stairwell.
 After the collapse of the South Tower, the trio were on the 36th floor when Victor said he could not move anymore.
 Zhu, determined to escape, became impatient with Wald, and a member of a small group of firemen ascending past them likewise told Zhu to go ahead.
 Afraid for his life, Zhu took the advice and fled, while Ramos stayed behind to help Wald.
 Zhu ultimately made it out alive, while Wald and Ramos both died in the collapse of the North Tower.
 Ramos was the only person from May Davis who did not survive.

 Jay Jonas

 Jay Jonas, Captain of Ladder 6 from the FDNY Dragon Fighters out of Chinatown, is one of six New York firemen who went into the North Tower to save trapped workers.
-After the South Tower was hit, Jonas and his group were given clearance to start ascending the stairs to reach trapped workers.
+After the South Tower was hit, Jonas and his group (which included Salvatore D'Agostino, Matt Komorowski, Bill Butler, Mike Meldrum, and Tommy Falco) were given clearance to start ascending the stairs to reach trapped workers.
 While taking a rest on the 27th floor, the South Tower collapsed, shaking the North Tower.
 Jonas immediately decided that they too needed to evacuate.
 They encounter a woman named Josephine Harris, who is suffering from an injured leg on the 20th floor, and he decides to bring her down with them.
-They make it to the fourth floor when the North Tower collapsed, but they all miraculously survived.
+They make it to the fourth floor, where they meet Port Authority officer David Lim.
+He offers to help when the North Tower collapsed, but they all miraculously survived.
 They were eventually rescued by fellow firefighters over 3 hours later.